aadali/nanofq/README.md

 Give the primers and expected length of amplicon, then find the primers at the ends of read using exact match with `find` mode or allowing up to 10% mismatch with `align` mode, ensuring appropriate length.
 Trim all sequences outside the primers range, keep the top n reads with the highest quality scores, then use `mafft` to perform  Multi Sequence Alignment and obtain align results.
 Finally, get consensus sequence from the alignment file as draft consensus of the amplicon

+## ChangeLog
+### nanofq (v0.1.1) 2025-11.12
+1. add --use_dorado_quality parameter for stats and filter subcommands.
+Dorado [trim the leading 60 bases](https://software-docs.nanoporetech.com/dorado/latest/basecaller/qscore/#mean-q-score-calculation-in-dorado) if the sequence is longer than 60 bases when calculates read Q-score
+2. fix bug that meta info reserved in read name of stats output for dorado post basecalled fastq cause dorado use tab to sperate meta info of fastq record header